 Whether addressing debt crises, climate finance, or economic governance, I focus on connecting policy analysis with broader structural forces.
 Through rigorous research, narrative work, and coalition-building, I work to examine the limitations of prevailing policy approaches and contribute to more inclusive, resilient, and forward-looking economic strategies that support long-term development goals.

-As a dual US and Romanian citizen, my education reflects the two places I call home.
-I hold a B.A. in Mathematics from Bard College, an M.S. in Economic Policy and Theory from the Levy Economics Institute, and a Ph.D. from the Bucharest University of Economics in Romania.
+As a Romanian-American economist, my education bridges both sides of the Atlantic.
+I hold a B.A. in Mathematics from Bard College, an M.S. in Economic Policy and Theory from the Levy Economics Institute, and a Ph.D. from the Bucharest University of Economics.
 My academic research focuses on the role of money, the international financial architecture, and the intersection between policy space and countries’ positions within a global currency hierarchy.

 Work Experience

-I work with international organizations and research networks as an independent economist and policy advisor, currently supporting projects with the United Nations Conference on Trade and Development (UNCTAD), the global research network IDEAs, and the Climate and Community Institute, where I serve as a research fellow.
-My work focuses on global economic governance, international financial institutions, climate and development finance, industrial policy, and the digital economy.
-I also contribute to the analysis of current economic trends through writing and public engagement.
+I work with international organizations and research networks on issues spanning global economic governance, international financial institutions, climate and development finance, industrial policy, and the digital economy.
+This includes projects for organizations such as the United Nations Conference on Trade and Development (UNCTAD), the global research network IDEAs, and the Climate and Community Institute, where I also serve as a research fellow.

 Previously, I served as Senior Policy Advisor at the Boston University Global Development Policy Center, where I led research and advocacy on climate finance, debt sustainability, and IMF reform.
 Before that, I was Economic and Social Policy Advisor at the International Trade Union Confederation, where I focused on international economic policy and represented labor interests in global forums.
 I began my policy career at the Center for Economic and Policy Research, conducting macroeconomic research on fiscal policy, austerity, and financial stability.